|Anti-War Protest in the Sixties, Before the Internet|

 I heard someone the other day going on about how indifferent they were to soccer how they didn't really like it, found it boring and found some of the tactics confusing.
 The person went on to say how he would watch it whenever the US men's team was playing an important match.
 This little story perfectly illustrates why I so vociferously root against the US in men's soccer (that's football, to the rest of the world).
 While other countries love the sport and follow it year round you have millions of Americans whose only interest in the game is to see the damned United States beating some other country.
 Disgusting.
 Let soccer glory go to the people who appreciate the sport.

 The Internet Movie Database is an invaluable source of information on virtually any and every film and TV show ever made.
 It is a must have site for film fans regardless of what type of movie you like.
 However it tries desperately to cater to young people whose idea of movie-going is taking in the latest blockbuster at the nearest multiplex.
 For example every day on their front page they list five people from the world of cinema who were born on that day.
 Today was typical in that they had someone named Phoebe Waller-Bridge and someone else named Scott Porter but omitted one of the greatest and most influential directors of all time (and my favorite) Ingmar Bergman.
-For some reason I look at the daily birthdays every day and every day like today there are one of two or even three people who I've never heard and will later -- perhaps on twitter -- see that is the birthday of some iconic film star or director who IMDb did not deem worthy of mentioning.
+For some reason I look at the daily birthdays every day and every day, like today, there are one of two or even three people who I've never heard of, then later -- perhaps on twitter -- I'll see that is the birthday of some iconic film star or director who IMDb did not deem worthy of mentioning.
 For "Top News" IMDb typically has five or six items and invariably there's news about garbage like Spider-Man, X-Men, or the latest proposed sequels, remakes, a reboots, prequels in addition to news about what's been killing it at the box office.
 It's like they hardly consider film an art form at all.

 I have some ideas for future blog posts -- many have been kicking around in the cavernous regions around my brain for a long time -- that may at last be coming to this blog.
 First, of course, I've gotten to get that novel done and dusted then prepared for submission, query letter, synopsis and all.
 No estimate on when that will be but it could be in weeks (whether that's two weeks or sixty two weeks remains to be seen).
 Thanks for reading (assuming you did).